nexusformat/definitions/manual/source/niac.rst

 .. [#]
     For more details about the NIAC constitution, procedures, and meetings, refer to the NIAC wiki page: http://wiki.nexusformat.org/NIAC
-    The members of the NIAC may be reached by email:
+    The members of the NIAC may be reached by email: nexus-committee@nexusformat.org
-    :ref:`NIAC <nexus-committee@nexusformat.org> <mailto://nexus-committee@nexusformat.org>`